Today is sad beyond words.

 Their limbs are restored, their health renewed,

-Their bodies have healed, with strength imbued.
+bodies have healed, with strength imbued.

 They romp through the grass, without even a care,